 It has been said before that information is power and nowhere is this more relevant than when buying a car.
 Having the right information can save you money and get you a car that fits your requirements.
 If you are like me, then you are particular with your requirements.
 Things such as body color, interior trim, and the actual cost of the car matter a lot to me.
 I don’t want to buy a car and later realize I was shafted by a dealer and could easily have saved 300K had I imported the car myself.

-Import from Japan or the UK
+Importing a Car into Kenya from Japan or the UK

 Over 90% of the cars sold in Kenya are imported either from Japan or the UK.
 These markets are highly transparent and much of the fraud we hear about is engineered by Kenyan and Pakistani middlemen.
 Buying a car from Japan and the UK is much easier than most people think and chances of losing your money are next to nil.
 Most car dealers in Kenya have never set foot in Japan and yet they import hundreds of cars every year and have never lost money.
 There is absolutely no reason why you should not buy your own car directly from Japan or the UK.
 It’s as simple as ordering a camera from Amazon and waiting for it to arrive at your doorstep.